 You are required to go through a two-step identity verification process to create your account.
 Access to your account is protected with a password that you create.
 You are responsible for keeping this password confidential.
 We strongly recommend that you do not disclose your password to anyone else and GenderGP will never ask you for your password in any unsolicited communication (including unsolicited correspondence such as letters, phone calls, emails or text messages).
 You will only ever be able to reset your password using a two-step identity verification process.

-For more information on how we keep your data secure, please contact us at info@GenderGP.com
+For more information on how we keep your data secure, please contact us via our Help Centre.

 What rights do I have over my personal information?